SahnouneAyaa/NODEJS-SEQUELIZE-APIs/README.md

 # Node.js & Sequelize API Tutorial

-A beginner-friendly tutorial created in collaboration with the Scientific Club at my university to teach students how to build RESTful APIs with Node.js, Express and Sequelize.
+A beginner-friendly tutorial created in collaboration with the Scientific Club at my university to teach students how to build RESTful APIs using Node.js, Express, and Sequelize.

+---

+## Overview
+This project is part of a collaborative workshop series where I contributed as an instructor, helping design and deliver sessions focused on teaching students how to build backend APIs.

+Each session of the workshop covered a different backend technology (MongoDB, GraphQL, Prisma, Sequelize, SQL), and this project represents the **Node.js + Sequelize module**.

+The goal was to introduce students to working with relational databases using Sequelize ORM.

+---

+## Features

-The API demonstrates CRUD operations using a `student` model, and provides an introduction to:
+This API demonstrates CRUD operations using a `Student` model:

+### Student Management
+- Add student
+- Get all students
+- Get student by ID
+- Update student
+- Delete student

+---

+## Backend Concepts Covered

+This project introduces important backend and Sequelize concepts:

 - Integrating Sequelize with Node.js
-- Structuring routes and models in an Express API
+- Structuring routes and controllers in Express
-- Basic database operations (Create, Read, Update, Delete)
+- JWT token verification middleware
+- Access control and protected routes
+- Handling CORS (Allow-Origin configuration)

+---

 ## Tech Stack

 - Node.js
 - Express.js
 - Sequelize.js
-- SQL database (MySQL)
+- SQL Database (MySQL)

-## Author

-Aya Sahnoune
-Full-Stack Developer – React, Next.js, Node.js
+- JSON Web Token (JWT)